 This is a full-time, non-exempt position.
 The salary is competitive at $73,307.00 annually.

 NCYL provides a robust benefits package including health, dental, vision, life, generous vacation and sick benefits, flexible spending account, commuter benefits, employer contribution to a retirement plan, and short-term and long-term disability insurance.

-Candidates must reside in or near Antelope Valley, California, which is 75 miles north of Los Angeles.
+Candidates must reside in or near Antelope Valley, California.
 This position requires weekly travel to multiple sites in Antelope Valley.

 How to Apply